douglord.com

 Root cause

-The coastal engineer has stronger entity signals — not because he's more important in any absolute sense, but because his digital footprint is more structured and consistent.
+The coastal engineer has stronger entity signals.
+Not because he's more important in any absolute sense, but because his digital footprint is more structured and consistent.
 Government documents, academic citations, a long-standing domain, stable LinkedIn with specific location.
 All machine-readable trust signals pointing at the same entity.

 During the audit, I also found a character-level typo: one domain was referenced as ogo1.ai instead of og01.ai.
 Google tries to resolve sameAs URLs.
-A non-existent domain breaks the graph silently — no error, no warning, just a dead link in the entity chain.
+A non-existent domain breaks the graph silently: no error, no warning, just a dead link in the entity chain.
 This kind of gap doesn't appear in any standard SEO audit.

 The problem isn't that the wrong person ranks.
 The problem is that the correct entity hasn't asserted itself in a language machines can process.